-The way we experience digital services and products varies greatly.
-Our experience is affected by many factors, chief among them, the inherent biases in how these tools are designed and engineered.
+Automation & design affect the way we experience digital services and products varies greatly.
+Many factors affect our experience.
+Chief among them, inherent biases get built into how tools are designed and engineered.
 Designers and engineers are looking to AI and machine learning to create digital experiences.
 How will automation solve the current social and ethical issues affecting our digital world?

-Howard Pyle, Founder of ExperienceFutures.org, sat down with our Founder and CEO, Ethan McCarty to delve into the social, economic, and political rifts caused by the digital divide and how automation like AI and machine learning need to be implemented in the design process with ethical considerations.
+Howard Pyle, Founder of ExperienceFutures.org, and Integral Founder and CEO, Ethan McCarty sat down to delve into the social, economic, and political rifts caused by the digital divide.
+They discussed AI and machine learning and the need to implement ethical considerations into the design process.

 Watch Howard and Ethan’s full conversation, hosted by Columbia University’s School of Professional Studies or catch the main takeaways below.